strikeclub-tacoma/strikeclub-tacoma.github.com/_frames/game-1/frame-03.md

 ### Details:
 - Date: {{ page.event_date }}
-- Time:
+- Time: 3:27 PM
-- Meeting Place:
+- Meeting Place: To be announced

 ### Additional Information: (what to bring, etc.)
+- Bring a bike helmet